A memorable milestone for Water New Zealand conference

 As part of long-term legacy planning supported by Business Events Wellington, the conference was preceded by an Education Policy Forum for the first time.
 It attracted more than 250 education leaders, with an opening address from New Zealand’s Minister for Vocational Education, the Hon Penny Simmonds.
 Participants were united in their commitment to make education more inclusive, scalable, and sustainable for all — especially for the fast-growing number of older learners globally.

-A report on ways to improve education policy collated at the event, dubbed the Tākina Accord, will be presented to New Zealand’s key government agencies in early 2026, as well as distributed amongst ICDE attendees globally.
+A report on ways to improve education policy collated at the event, dubbed the Tākina Accord, was presented to New Zealand’s key government agencies in early 2026, as well as distributed amongst ICDE attendees globally.

 Conference co-convenor and ICDE President Dr Mark Nichols, who is also Open Polytechnic Executive Director, Learning Design & Development, says: “The event was really around policies that would incentivise education systems that are inclusive, scalable, and sustainable.
-More broadly, it does point to policymakers needing to wake up to the fact that we should no longer be thinking about education in terms of full-time, 18-year-old students, fresh out from high school.”
+More broadly, it points to policymakers needing to revisit those policies that appear to assume full-time, 18-year-old students, fresh out from high school.”

 Conference co-convenor and Provost of Massey University Te Kunenga ki Pūrehuroa Professor Giselle Byrnes adds that the feedback from the forum demonstrated the need to modify tertiary education policy settings and funding mechanisms in New Zealand to reflect learners’ changing expectations.